cloudwatt/os_image_factory/README_EN.md

 ~~~

+Make sure to restart Jenkins as shown below so that the changes can be taken into account.
+If you set up your SSH tunnel as shown above, you can [click here](http://localhost:5000) to get to Jenkins.

 ~~~ bash
 $ sudo service jenkins restart
 ~~~

-Make sure to restart Jenkins as shown above so that the changes can be taken into account.
-If you set up your SSH tunnel as shown above, you can [click here](http://localhost:5000) to get to Jenkins.

 ## The Assembly Line

 In the `images/` directory you will find 4 files essential to the creation of new images.

-* `ansible_local_inventory`: Ansible inventory, injected by Packer into the provisioning image to allow Ansible to target the server.
+* `ansible_local_inventory`: Ansible inventory file, injected by Packer into the provisioning image to allow Ansible to target the server.
 * `build.packer.json`: Packer build file.
 It takes into account the parameters given to it by the Ansible playbook.
 * `build.playbook.yml`: Ansible playbook which pilots the building of images.
 * `build.sh`: Short shell script to simplify the use of the Ansible playbook.